upggr/coinhelp-task/README.md

 You can connect metamask, create accounts and get some ether from the faucet and try sending receiving some eth on the rinkeby network

-watch video I made with this working :)